 Many organisms on our planet rely heavily on freshwater for survival, including humans.
-When key sources disappear due to drought or become undrinkable due to contamination, then drastic changes occur to the local ecosystem.
+When key sources disappear due to drought or contamination, then drastic changes occur to the local ecosystem.
 Saltwater intrusion is one such cause of contamination of freshwater, which is impacting drinking water and causing agricultural lands to become unusable across the globe.
-The remainder of this article goes over why saltwater intrusion is occurring, how it is measured, and what can be done about it.
+The remainder of this article goes over why saltwater intrusion happens, how to measure it, and how to prevent it.

 Image 1.
 Forces of Saltwater Intrusion – Arrows represent the natural flow of water without human intervention.
-A balance between freshwater and saltwater flow is found at the interface.
+A balance between freshwater and saltwater flow is found at the interface underground.

-Groundwater usage is growing with the global population as the demand for drinking water and crop production increases.
-As a result, groundwater is being depleted in many regions because the natural water cycle does not provide enough precipitation to replenish the amount we are removing.
-The reduced volume of freshwater means there is less force pushing saltwater back, leading to the interface moving inland.
-On the surface, reduced freshwater flow leads to saltwater traveling upstream or through marshes and leaking into the surrounding soil.
+With the ever-increasing global population, groundwater usage for drinking and crop production also continues to rise.
+As a result, groundwater is being depleted in many regions because the natural water cycle does not provide enough precipitation to replenish the freshwater being removing.
+In turn, the reduced volume of freshwater means there is less force pushing saltwater back, leading to the interface moving inland.
+On the planet’s surface, reduced freshwater flow leads to saltwater traveling upstream or through marshes, then leaking into the surrounding soil.

-Not only are humans withdrawing more water, but we also impact precipitation volumes through climate change.
+Not only do humans use more water, but we also impact precipitation volumes through climate change.
 Weather patterns are being disrupted around the globe, with many areas experiencing higher temperatures and more severe droughts than in recent history.
 This reduced rainfall and increased evaporation worsens the problem of saltwater intrusion in many areas.
-In addition, rising sea levels are also pushing saline water inland, further exacerbating the problem.
+In addition, rising sea levels also push saline water inland, further exacerbating the problem.